Ring road: United States

-Within the United States, even numbered three digit interstate highways act a circumferential route of the two digit parent interstate.
+Within the United States, even numbered three digit interstate highways act as circumferential routes of the two digit parent interstate.
 Some instances (such as Interstate 495, DC) completely circle, while some (such as Interstate 495, MA) partially loop, either due to geographical or cancelled/non-completed highways.
 Within cities, ring roads sometimes have local nicknames; these include Washington DC's Interstate 495 (The "Capital Beltway"), Interstate 270 in Columbus, Ohio (The "Outerbelt"), and Interstate 285 in Atlanta (The "Perimeter").

 The longest complete beltway in the United States is the Charles W. Anderson Loop, a 94 mi loop in Texas that forms a complete loop around the Greater San Antonio area.

 The longest complete belt road, or a beltway that is only two lanes, in the United States is Hawaii Belt Road, a 260 mi belt in Hawaii that forms a complete belt road around Hawaii Island.

 Other major U.S. cities with such a beltway superhighway: